YourWaifuIsShip/Azur-Lane-Guides/AL Experimental Tier Guide.md

 - ### [SS ![SS](/Images-for-the-Guide/45px-SS_img40.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](/Images-for-the-Guide/45px-AR_img40.png "AR Icon")](#ar--1)

-## Changelog as of last major update (26/05/2020)
+## Changelog as of last major update (07/06/2020)

-- FFNF Jeanne d'Arc joins the Guide.
-- MNF Algérie joins the Guide.
-- FFNF Richelieu joins the Guide.
+- HMS Eskimo joins the Tierless Guide.
-- FFNF Béarn joins the Guide.
+- USS Helena Kai's entry has been updated and moved in the Tierless Guide.

-- MNF La Galissonniere joins the Untier Guide.
-- MNF Vauquelin joins the Untier Guide.
-- MNF Tartu joins the Untier Guide.
-- HMS Victorious joins the Untier Guide.
+- HMS Little Illustrious joins the Untier Guide.

 - STILL TESTING THE WATERS WITH THE TIERLESS APPROACH.
 LET ME KNOW IF IT'S GOOD OR BAD FOR YOU.